nikolaveselinov/nikolaveselinov.github.io/content/post/union-closed-conjecture-note/index.md

 ---
-title: A necessary condition regarding the union-closed sets conjecture
+title: A note regarding the union-closed sets conjecture
-summary: Embed videos, podcasts, code, LaTeX math, and even test students!
+summary: We present an upper bound on average set size using double counting.
 date: 2025-08-13
 math: true
 authors: